Profile of a DUI Arrest

-The officer's reasonable belief is called "Probable Cause", and may be sufficient grounds for a DUI arrest in some situations.
+The officer's reasonable belief is called "Probable Cause", and may be sufficient grounds for a DUI arrest in certain situations.

-"Probable Cause" DUI arrests generally happen when a person has been noticed driving erratically, smells of alcohol and/or refuses a breath test to determine their blood alcohol content level.
+"Probable Cause" DUI arrests generally happens when a person has been observed driving erratically, smells of alcohol and/or refuses a breath test to determine their blood alcohol content level.

 DUI Arrest Warrants

 A judge or magistrate may issue an arrest warrant for a person if a police officer submits a sworn statement that outlines the basis for an arrest.
 An arrest warrant generally identifies the crime and the person suspected of committing the crime, specifies the location where the suspect may be found, and gives a police officer permission to arrest the person named in the warrant.

 After a DUI Arrest - You Can Fight Your Charges

 After a DUI arrest, suspects are generally taken to the police station or local jail and booked.
 This process includes recording details about the crime and the suspect, including fingerprints and a mug shot.
 Personal property, such as keys and cash, are also confiscated at this time and typically returned when the suspect is released (unless they are held as evidence).

 In some cases, bail may be posted immediately or a suspect can be released on their own recognizance, which means they sign a promise to appear for their court date.
 In other cases, the suspect will be required to wait in jail for a hearing before a judge to determine the amount of bail.